Matterport: Collaborations

-In 2014, Matterport collaborated with other companies such as Google on Project Tango, an augmented reality platform, and with Redfin to create a 3D walkthrough feature for real estate listings.
+In 2014, Matterport collaborated with Google on Project Tango, an augmented reality platform, and with Redfin to create a 3D walkthrough feature for real estate listings.

-In July 2021, Matterport announced a collaboration with Facebook AI Research and released the Habitat-Matterport 3D Dataset (HM3D), a collection of 1000 digital twins generated from real-world environments that was intended for use in academic research such as in embodied artificial intelligence.
+In June 2021, Matterport announced a collaboration with Facebook AI Research to release the Habitat-Matterport 3D Dataset (HM3D), a collection of 1,000 digital twins generated from real-world environments, intended for academic research such as embodied artificial intelligence.

-Matterport also partnered with Amazon Web Services to provide 3D models and data analytics to the AWS IoT TwinMaker, a digital twin implementation service by Amazon.
+Matterport also partnered with Amazon Web Services to provide 3D models and data analytics to AWS IoT TwinMaker, a digital twin service that became generally available in April 2022.